Conservation Notes, May 2019

 - Fully funding the Department of Fish and Wildlife's budget request

-As a member of the Environmental Priorities Coalition (EPC), Audubon Washington also supports the coalition’s priorities.
+As a member of the Environmental Priorities Coalition (EPC), Audubon Washington also supported the following priorities.
 The 100% clean energy standard on the EPC list is the same as the similarly named item on Audubon’s list above.
 The other items on the EPC list include:

 - Orca Protection